 - Garlic: use fresh garlic if possible, but if you don't have it, add a little garlic powder to the glaze.

-- Fixings for the sandwich wraps: tortillas (large burrito size are best and choose a whole wheat kind if possible), avocado, hummus, cucumber, red pepper, lettuce or your favorite vegetables.
+- Fixings for the sandwich wraps: tortillas (large burrito size are best and choose a whole wheat kind if possible), avocado (or avocado crema), hummus, cucumber, red pepper, lettuce or your favorite vegetables.

 How to make it